quantum-tinkerer/MeanFi/docs/source/tutorial/graphene_example.md

 As before, we construct {autolink}`~meanfi.model.Model` object to represent the full system to be solved via the mean-field approximation.
 We then generate a random guess for the mean-field solution and solve the system.
-To keep the full `main` phase-diagram sampling while switching to the zero-temperature defaults, we only relax the solver-side settings slightly.

 ```{code-cell} ipython3
 filling = 2